German submarine U-202: Fourth, fifth and sixth patrols

-The submarine's fourth sortie was towards the Moroccan coast.
+The submarine's fourth patrol was towards the Moroccan coast.
 U-202 left Brest on 13 December 1941.
 She returned empty-handed on 27 December.

 Her fifth patrol produced better results, damaging the British ships Athelviscount about 600 nmi east southeast of Halifax on 22 March 1942 and sinking Loch Don about 500 nmi north northeast of Bermuda on 1 April.
 This patrol was from 1 March to 26 April, a total of 57 days.

-Her sixth foray, commencing on 27 May, was also successful.
+Her sixth patrol, commencing on 27 May, was also successful.
 On 12 June she landed four saboteurs at Amagansett, New York, on Long Island, as part of Operation Pastorius.
-The Argentinian Rio Tercero went to the bottom about 120 nmi off New York on 22 June, followed by the American City of Birmingham about 250 nmi east of Cape Hatteras, North Carolina on 1 July.
-The U-boat reached Brest on 25 July, after 60 days.
+On 22 June she sank the Argentinian Rio Tercero about 120 nmi off New York, followed by the US ship City of Birmingham about 250 nmi east of Cape Hatteras, North Carolina on 1 July.
+U-202 reached Brest on 25 July, after 60 days.

 Seventh, eighth and ninth patrols

 The boat's seventh patrol took in the northern coast of South America, leaving Brest on 6 September 1942.
-Things did not go well; U-202 was attacked by British aircraft on 8 September while still in the Bay of Biscay and again on 29 September southeast of Trinidad.
+British aircraft attacked U-202 on 8 September while still in the Bay of Biscay, and again on 29 September southeast of Trinidad.
 Although damaged, the U-boat continued her patrol, sinking two ships before returning to base on 25 October.

 She sank one ship and damaged three others after commencing her eighth patrol on 12 January 1943.
 She was attacked south of the Azores on 23 February.
-The U-boat returned to Brest on 26 March after 74 days away.
+U-202 returned to Brest on 26 March after 74 days away.

-Her ninth and final sortie began on 29 April 1943 and came to an end when she was sunk on 2 June 1943.
+Her ninth and final patrol began on 29 April 1943 and came to an end when she was sunk on 2 June 1943.